theanh/theanh/README.md

 AI & Data Engineer.
 I build LLM workflows for real operations and the data platforms behind them.
 I use Amazon Bedrock and Claude to turn unstructured advertising-material instructions into structured data.
 The workflow automates 10% of a critical operational process.

-Before that, I built data systems that handled 6B records at peak, saved $7K/month in infrastructure costs, and grew an engineering team from 3 to 7 before splitting it into two teams.
+Before that, I engineered data systems that handled 6B records at peak, saved $7K/month in infrastructure costs, and grew an engineering team from 3 to 7 before splitting it into two teams.

 AWS Certified Solutions Architect: Associate (July 2022).